nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 !!! hint "Definition 2: _Ping_"
 	Ping is an example of a two-way protocol.
-It is widely used in the Internet to test whether a networked computer is on and connected OK.
+It is widely used in the internet to test whether a networked computer is connected OK.

-Ping program sends a *Ping* message to test whether computers are OK.
-It expects this message to be echoed back, for example with a *Pong* message.
+Ping program sends a *Ping* message and expects this message to be echoed back, for example with a *Pong* message.
 This is like playing ping pong but with computers and over networks.
 If the sender does not receive a response to its *Ping*, this shows there is a problem with the receiver.

-It is also a problem if it takes a long time before the sender receives a *Pong* response.
+It is also a problem if it
+takes a long time before the sender receives a *Pong* response.

-So, Ping program measures the *round-trip-time* between the two computers to point out these problems.
+To spot these problems, the Ping program measures the *round-trip-time* between the two computers.

 !!! hint "Definition 3: _Round-trip-time (RTT)_"
 	Round-trip-time is the time it takes for a